semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 #### Semgrep Code cross-file CI scan issues

-To provide reliably completed scans, Semgrep Code can **fall back** to the use of Semgrep CE Engine.
+To provide reliably completed scans, Semgrep Code can **fall back** to the use of Semgrep CE.
 This ensures that in the vast majority of cases, scans run successfully.

 By default, if a scan uses more than **5 GB** of memory during cross-file pre-processing, the scan uses single-function analysis to ensure lower memory consumption.
 Similarly, if a cross-file scan doesn't complete after 3 hours, the analysis times out and Semgrep re-scans the repository using single-function analysis.
 Typically, this happens because the repository is very large.